arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 3. It looks for `/efi/boot/bootaa64.efi` binary
 4. It tries to DHCP/PXE boot

-This repeats for every bootable medium (sd card, eMMC and then USB).
+Each step is run on every bootable medium (sd card, eMMC and then USB).
 If it finds one it tries to boot it and if it fails it moves to the next one.

 U-Boot has an environment of variables that are generated on compile time or populated on boot time, like `ethaddr` when possible. `ethaddr` is the MAC address of the first ethernet interface (followed by `eth1addr`, `eth2addr` and so on) but in our case this variable doesn't exist.
 The `boot.scr` script can manipulate the environment but as we can see the `extlinux.conf` step runs first, gosh darnit!.